saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 ## Prepping your app and deploying to EKS

-### 👉 Step 4: You can start by removing your codes that calls for AWS credential keys.
+### 👉 Step 4: Prep your code and remove the credentials

+You can start by removing your codes that calls for AWS credential keys.

 Here is a sample of the usage with the aws-sdk/client-s3 v3. listing objects in your s3 using crendentials keys.